 Blog: Hello Design System World 👋🏽

-tl;dr Having an agreed-upon, yet flexible, common design language between teams is a great tool to have for creating digital products.
-But it and the products you (co)create with a common design language (or system) are only going to be as good and useful as your team's individual and collective level of empathy toward your users' experiences.
+TL;DR: Having an agreed-upon, yet flexible, common design language between teams is a great tool to have for creating digital products.
+But it and the products you (co)create with a common design language (or system) are only going to be as good and useful as your team's individual and collective level of compassion and inclusivity toward your users' experiences.

 As the last few years have unfolded, I have had great opportunities to grow into leadership positions at Tesla.
-During this time, I remained (and remain) close to the work that my teammates experience day-in, day-out... within reason of course, although I'm learning the balancing act myself as I go.
+During this time, I have remained (and remain) close to the work that my teammates experience day-in, day-out... within reason of course, although I'm learning the balancing act myself as I go.

-I remain close to the ground to stay near the problems that need solving, both, immediately and long-term.
-By staying close, this doesn't mean I need to make the micro-level, minute-by-minute decisions, nor do I want to: this is why I intentionally build and mentor a team of individuals whos' judgment I trust completely.
-What this does mean, however, is that I carefully listen, observe, study and reflect on the problems, challenges and general feedback reported on by both my teammates and users of our flagship product.
-To take it a step further, beyond listening and responding to feedback, my team and I pivot our perspective to also include ourselves as customers of our own products, so we can attempt to see and experience what our customers would experience firsthand with our product and be as proactive as possible with product features, for instance, instead of always reactionary.
+By staying near the problems, this doesn't mean I need to make the micro-level, minute-by-minute decisions, nor do I want to: this is why I focus on building and mentoring a team of individuals I empower and whos' judgment I trust completely.
+What staying close does mean, however, is that this allows me to intentionally listen, observe, reflect on respond to the problems, challenges and feedback reported by both my teammates and users of our flagship product.
+To take it a step further, beyond listening and responding to feedback, my team and I also include ourselves as customers of our own products, so we can attempt to see and experience what our customers would experience firsthand with our product and be as proactive as possible with product features, for instance, instead of always reactionary.

 Design System: A Common Language Between Teams

-With this in mind, one area that my team and I have identified that would benefit greatly from some intentional (re)focus and prioritization for leveling-up our collaboration and product output, specifically in the design, product and software engineering circles, is the adoption of what folks refer to as a common language between the aforementioned teams; in other words, a
+With all of this in mind, one area that my teammates have identified that our work and methods would benefit greatly from is the adoption of what folks refer to as a common language between teams; in other words, a

 design system.
-A design system is not entirely new, and they exist now by other names in other disciplines, however, they're not yet common as a critical asset in product engineering teams that I'm aware of.
+A design system is not entirely new, and they exist now by other names in other disciplines, however, they're not yet common, or wide-spread, as a critical asset in most product engineering teams that I'm aware of.